Google Scholar BIOMAC TCE IBED LinkedIn

 My work often bridges from research pages, my publication list, or the BIOMAC lab homepage for more details.

 compiled large ecological and environmental datasets to study species distributions, trophic interactions, functional traits, ecosystem structure and animal habitats across space and time.
-I often take advantage of recent advances in computing, big data availability, digital sensors, remote sensing and statistical modelling to (1) better understand the broad-scale distribution of life on Earth, and (2) address how biodiversity is changing under past, present and future global change.
+I take advantage of recent advances in computing, big data availability, digital sensors, remote sensing and statistical modelling to (1) better understand the broad-scale distribution of life on Earth, and (2) address how biodiversity is changing under past, present and future global change.
 I am interested in the use of remote sensing and digital sensors for measuring and monitoring biodiversity change, and in the development of automated data streams, high-throughput processing workflows and artificial intelligence (AI) models for biodiversity research.
 Please see my